1. Whom should I contact if I have questions about registration (or anything else for that matter!) that are not addressed below?

 Download the shopping list for school supplies >

 Tuition is billed on or near July 1.
-Payment can be made in full directly to Oldfields School by contacting our Assistant to the Business Manager Mary Katherine Koehler at 443-662-1012 or KoehlerMK@OldfieldsSchool.org.
-International students are encouraged to reach out to Mrs. Koehler about payment options.
+Payment may be made in full directly to Oldfields School.
+If you have any questions you may contact, Mary Katherine Koehler, Assistant to the CFO at 443-662-1012 or via email, KoehlerMK@OldfieldsSchool.org.
+For our International students, you may reach out to Mrs. Koehler regarding the available payment methods.

 All charges other than tuition and the technology fee are paid out of the funds that are placed by you in your daughter’s Oldfields debit account.
 You will make deposits into your daughter’s school debit account to cover fees associated with Riding, the Academic Strategies Program, Herky’s School Store, etc. The billing office will send an updated debit account statement on a monthly basis.
 It is your responsibility to ensure that there is enough cash on hand in the account to cover related expenses that are due each month.